 Best Baits to catch Snapper

-Snapper is opportunistic feeders.
-When there in an aggressive mood they happily take a whole range of different baits.
+Snapper are opportunistic feeders.
+When they are in an aggressive mood they happily take a whole range of different baits.
 Good choices include pilchards, silver whiting, squid, garfish, mackerel, mullet and scad.
 Take a variety of baits out with you then load up with whatever is getting hits that day.
 Fresh baits should be preferred over frozen baits if possible.
 Just something to keep in mind.

 Snapper fishing with Soft plastics